 Any workout intended to build speed, such as fartlek or interval training.

-Short for "personal record"—the best time that an athlete has ever run at a given distance.
-The British equivalent is "PB," for "personal best."
+Short for "personal record"- the best time that an athlete has ever run at a given distance.
+The British equivalent in "PB," for "personal best."

 Training that consists of relatively short, fast runs (usually between 200 meters and one mile) with jogging or walking rest intervals between them.
 Interval training builds speed and endurance.